flenniken/statictea/docs/runFunction.md

 Create an int from a number string.
 If the string is not a number, return the default value.

 ~~~
-int(numString: string, roundOption: string, default: any) any
+int(numString: string, roundOption: string, default: optional any) any
 ~~~~

 Round options: